Photographing a Rufous Hummingbird Raising Her Family in our Backyard

 Once the chicks left the nest we hung up some hummingbird feeders.
 There were other hummingbirds around and the feeders became a place of many altercations as the summer progressed.
 Rufous hummingbirds are well known to be very protective of their food sources.

 I did spot (who I thought to be) Uno at the feeder but more often than not would be chased off by another hummingbird.
-It is about at this point where we unable to tell the chicks from other fledgling hummingbirds in the area.
+It is about at this point where we were unable to tell the chicks from other fledgling hummingbirds in the area.
 Rhodie was pretty easy to spot and she hung around for quite a while.

 Graceful Masters of the Skies!